 - damage or loss as a result of advice you gave, or your provision of unsafe products or services.

-You should also consider obtaining personal accident and illness insurance so you’re financially secure should any accident or illness prevent you from working.
+You should also consider personal accident and illness insurance so you’re financially secure should an accident or illness prevent you from working.

 Read the details on insurance proposal forms and ensure you understand what is included and excluded from a policy.

-Consult an expert in the field to help you determine and obtain the cover you need.
+Consult an expert in the field to help you identify and access the cover you need.